 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Geyserville is worth considering.

-The population of Geyserville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.73% of adults in Geyserville have a bachelor's degree or even advanced degree.
+The citizens of Geyserville are very well educated compared to the average community in the nation: 35.73% of adults in Geyserville have a bachelor's degree or even advanced degree.

 The per capita income in Geyserville in 2022 was $61,439, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $245,756 for a family of four.